Tangent Lie algebra of derived Artin stacks: Tangent Lie algebra

-where $A[\eta] \otimes_A L$ is as in \autoref{section-liecoho} and $\Homint_L$ denotes the mapping complex of dg-representations of $L$. \end{lem} \begin{rmq} The image $g_L^A(M)$ is a model for the cohomology $\RHomint_L(A,M)$ of $L$ with values in $M$. \end{rmq} \begin{proof} The fact that $f_L^A$ and $g_L^A$ are adjoint functors is immediate.
+The differentials differ though.
+As the one on $g_L^A(M)$ encodes part of the action of $L$ on $M$. \end{rmq} \begin{proof} The fact that $f_L^A$ and $g_L^A$ are adjoint functors is immediate.
 The functor $f_L^A$ preserves quasi-isomorphisms (see the proof of \autoref{homol-inftyfunctor}) and fibrations.
 This is therefore a Quillen adjunction. \end{proof}

 \begin{rmq} The category $\MCdgRep_A(L)$ is endowed with a symmetric tensor product.
 If $M$ and $N$ are two dg-representations of $L$, then $M \otimes_A N$ is endowed with the diagonal action of $L$.
 The category $\MCdgMod_{\coho_A L}$ is also symmetric monoidal.
-Moreover, for any pair of $L$-dg-representations $M$ and $N$, there is a natural morphism\todo{monoidal lie rep}
+Moreover, for any pair of $L$-dg-representations $M$ and $N$, there is a natural morphism

 This makes $g_L^A$ into a weak monoidal functor.
 In particular, the functor $g_L^A$ defines a functor $\MCdgLie_{L} \to \MCdgLie_{\coho_A(L)}$, also denoted $g_L^A$. \end{rmq}

 \begin{prop} Let $L$ be a good dg-Lie algebra over $A$.
 The induced functor